GuillaumeR16/env_claims_detector/README.md

 __DistilBERT__

 Subsequently, we incorporated a DistilBERT -based model.
 As shown in the previously presented table, this model outperforms the previous analyses overall.
 Specifically, the combination of DistilBERT with a logistic regression classifier exhibits an accuracy rate of 87.67%, which surpasses our previous best result for that metric.In addition, the DistilBERT-based model excels in terms of recall metrics, achieving the highest score of 70.31%, again with its combination with logistic regression as a classifier.
 In terms of precision, its combination with logistic regression finishes tied with the Word2Vec and logistic regression combination at 71.43%.
+This makes it the best model so far

 A brief exlaination of DistilBERT:
 DistilBERT, a variant of the Transformer model, offers valuable advantages over its predecessor, BERT base.
 According to information shared on the [Hugging Face](https://huggingface.co/docs/transformers/model_doc/distilbert) page, it reduces parameter count by about 40%, resulting in significant gains in computational efficiency.
 Achieving a processing speed that is 60% faster, while maintaining over 95% of BERT's performance levels, DistilBERT therefore has a balance between resource efficiency and model effectiveness.
 In our comparisons with other groups using more classical versions of Bert, we observed that DistilBERT can sometimes outperformed them in performance metrics.
 As mentioned during our discussion with Prof. Vlachos, this superiority can be attributed to its capacity to reduce overfitting using a smaller number of parameters.
 From what we understood, it is more plausible that models with a higher parameter count are more susceptible to overfitting the training data, resulting in inadequate performance when applied to new data.